ontodev/howl/README.md

 ### Literal

 The key difference between the HOWL syntax for literals and the Turtle or NTriples syntax is that HOWL does not require quotation marks.
-A literal block consists of a predicate, a colon and one or more spaces, followed by the literal content, and optionally ending with a language tag or datatype.
+A literal block consists of a predicate, a `: ` (colon and one or more spaces), followed by the literal content, and optionally ending with a language tag or datatype.

 This literal block: